The Process of Interviewing

 An interview process is generally an essential part of the hiring practices of an employer, although it can sometimes refer to other activities such as screenings for awards or scholarships.
-In terms of the hiring process, this is an extremely important part in that it will help to determine if the candidate for the position is a good fit with the organization.
+In terms of the hiring process, this is an extremely important part in that it will help to determine whether the candidate for the position is a good fit for the organization.

 The interview process when executed properly and effectively will include elements before, during, and after the interview.
 Before an interview, it is of primary importance to know what kind of questions are important and relevant to the organization's mission, vision, values, and culture, in addition to questions that will focus on the specific position being applied for.

 During the interview, attention should be paid to body language, attitude, thoughtfulness, and depth of answers and discussion.
 Probing deeper on important questions will reveal the applicant's actual knowledge or commitment.
 The interview should be either recorded or good notes taken so that afterwards a proper assessment may be made as to the next steps for the applicant.

 One related issue is that of encouragement of candidates: To what degree and when should an interviewer communicate strong interest in the candidate, e.g., during the interview, or only when an employment offer has been made?

 Master the art of closing deals and making placements.
 Take our Recruiter Certification Program today.
 We're SHRM certified.
 Learn at your own pace during this 12-week program.
 Access over 20 courses.
 Great for those who want to break into recruiting, or recruiters who want to further their career.Take Program Today